alexed1/LightningFlowComponents/README.md

 Flow Screen Components generally have a visual focus, although they don't absolutely have to.

-Flow Screen Components are generally available as of Spring '18.
+Flow Screen Components are generally available.

-# Lightning Flow Action Components
+# Lightning Flow Actions
-flow_action_components contains lightning components (aura classes) that have been optimized to be added to Lightning Flows as standalone actions.
-This mainly means that they:
+flow_action_components contains lightning components (aura classes) that have been optimized to be added to Lightning Flows as standalone actions, and also contain Apex Classes that implement InvocableAction interface.

+For the aura lightning components, this mainly means that they:
 1) implement the "flowruntime:availableForLocalInvocableActions" interface so they show up in the tools palette of Cloud Flow Designer as Local Actions that can be dragged onto the canvas and added to flows as discrete actions.
 2) provide an #invoke method that allows the Flow engine to call them at the appropriate point during flow execution, and make a callback to the engine when they're done